HosseinMolazem/HosseinMolazem/README.md

 ## Passionate Front-End Developer

 Hello!
-I'm **Hossein Malazem**, a passionate individual with a deep love for coding and a strong commitment to my work.
+I'm **Hossein Molazem**, a passionate individual with a deep love for coding and a strong commitment to my work.

 ### About Me